 Milford Sound fiord is among one of the most beautiful natural sites in New Zealand.
 So much beauty will quite simply take your breath away.
 Located on the southwest coast of South Island, in the Fiordland National Park, this sumptuous inlet carved out by glaciers advances over at least 15 kilometers inland, in the Southern Alps.
 Majestic cliffs seem to surge out of the dark waters, rising several hundred metres high: an abrupt relief from where impressive waterfalls cascade.

 Amongst the Subantarctic Islands of New Zealand, the Snares have the distinction of being the only forested group without introduced mammals, not even mice.
 Consequently, it is a remarkable haven for wildlife.
 The island boasts more nesting seabirds than the entire realm of the British Isles.
 Over 2 million Sooty Shearwaters breed here in the summer months.
 Four species of Albatross are listed as breeding on the Snares along with 35,000 endemic Snares crested penguins.
 There are also approximately 1,000 New Zealand fur seals and 500 New Zealand sea lions.
 Landing on the Snares is prohibited.
-If time and weather permit, you will have the opportunity to explore the coastal environments and view the prolific wildlife from our fleet of zodiacs.
+If time and weather permit, you will have the opportunity to explore the coastal environments and view the prolific wildlife from the fleet of zodiacs.

 Day 6: Enderby Island, Auckland Islands | Musgrave Inlet